da380/SLReciprocityGJI/README.md

 # Summary

 Supporting material for the paper "Reciprocity and sensitivity kernels for sea level fingerprints" by Al-Attar *et al.* (2023) which has been submitted to GJI.
-The codes and model files provided here are sufficient to reproduce all calculations and figures within the submitted paper.
+The codes and model files provided are sufficient to reproduce all calculations and figures within the submitted paper.
 The Jupyter notebook MakeFigures.ipynb can be used to generate the figures interactively or to experiment more generally with the methods developed within the paper.
 The Python3 script MakeFigures.py can be used to generate all figures and save them to a given location.
+The computational routines needed to solve the sea level equation are located in SLmod.py.
+There is also a module RFmod.py which is used to generate Gaussian random fields on a sphere.
+This is, optionally, used within the main scripts to generate random ice thickness changes.

+These codes have been written in collaboration between David Al-Attar and Frank Syvret.

 # Dependencies